From where do we receive your personal data

 We may also use the services of personal data processors when it is necessary to be able to fulfil our commitments to you.
 One example is companies that manages our IT systems.
 More examples are given under the section “During the tenancy” below.
 We may also forward personal data when required by law or a decision made by the authorities.
 If the data are transferred to a country outside the EU, we will ensure that such a transfer is legal.

 When you join our housing queue

 During the waiting time, we will gather and process your personal data in our customer database.
 This is necessary in order to administer your request to enter a rental agreement.
-Some examples of such data are your name, personal identity number if applicable, date of birth, address, mobile phone number, email address and certificates from the university.
+Some examples of such data are your name, personal identity number or passport number if applicable, date of birth, address, mobile phone number, email address and certificates from the university.
 The data will be retained for as long as you are in our queue.
 If you no longer wish to be in the queue, you can request that we remove and delete your personal data.

 When you are offered accommodation

 Before you are offered accommodation through us, we may need to process more data about you, for example, a credit report.
 However, after you have been offered accommodation, we will remove any data about you that are no longer relevant.
 If you are denied accommodation because we are unable to accept you as a tenant, we will save your personal data for three months after the decision dismissing your application.

 If you have an ongoing tenancy agreement with us, we will process your personal data in order to carry out and administer our obligations as a landlord under the agreement.
 For example, we will process your personal data when we send out rent invoices, handle your payments and send you important information.

 We will also process your personal data when it is necessary for compliance with a legal obligation.
 That may be necessary, for example, in the event of disturbances in the flat, delayed or unpaid rent, or damage to the flat.
 We may then need to disclose your personal data to the Social Welfare Board or other relevant authorities.
 Another example of a legal obligation is compliance with the Accounting Act regulations on archiving.